 Why am I receiving an "AutoPilot is Enabled on the Same Campaign in 2 Budgets" email alert?

 Shape members receive an "AutoPilot is Enabled on the Same Campaign in 2 Budgets" email alert because they have added the same campaign to two different budgets and enabled AutoPilot on both.

 This issue often occurs when a campaign is tracked in two separate Budgets with two separate Budget Amounts.

-For example, let's say you have a monthly recurring budget of $1000 with a few campaigns in it called Budget A. You also have a quarterly Budget that you use to track your monthly recurring spend plus some additional 2-week long promotional campaigns for $1500 called Budget B. You have enabled AutoPilot on both to prevent overspending.
+For example, let's say you have a monthly recurring budget of $1000 with a few campaigns called Budget A. You also have a quarterly Budget that you use to track your monthly recurring spend, plus some additional 2-week-long promotional campaigns for $1500 called Budget B. You have enabled AutoPilot on both to prevent overspending.

 This configuration can cause issues since these campaigns have AutoPilot enabled in two or more places.
 Using the example above, let's say month 1 of the quarter you spend $1000.
 Month 2 you spent $500 in the first two weeks.
 Your campaign would be paused because it hit the quarterly budget (Budget B) even though it still has room to spend more against Budget A's $1000 target.

 Having AutoPilot enabled on the same campaign in more than one Budget can cause campaigns to be paused or enabled unexpectedly and might even cause over or underspending.

 The alert email you receive should list the affected Client, Budget, and campaigns.

 Turn AutoPilot off at the Campaign Level